How I Make Money from YouTube Without Making Videos

 copyright claim on YouTube channel

-What that means is if someone uses my music tracks on YouTube without a license, YouTube issues a copyright claim on the video with that track.
+If someone uses my music on YouTube without a license, YouTube issues a copyright claim on the video with that track.

 The copyright claim can be disputed and released only if it was a mistake, to begin with, or if the video owner presents the license.
 This license is granted by the stock music library when someone purchases the music track.